ivangfr/https-springboot-react/README.md

 # `springboot-react-https`

-The goal of this project is to play with [`HTTPS`](https://en.wikipedia.org/wiki/HTTPS) and enable it in [Spring-Boot](https://spring.io/projects/spring-boot) applications.
-For it, we will implement a Spring-Boot Rest API, called `movies-api` that will have its endpoints ready to accept and server over `HTTPS`.
+The goal of this project is to play with [`HTTPS`](https://en.wikipedia.org/wiki/HTTPS) and enable it in [`Spring Boot`](https://spring.io/projects/spring-boot) applications.
+For it, we will implement a Spring Boot Rest API, called `movies-api` that will have its endpoints ready to accept and server over `HTTPS`.
 Furthermore, a Spring-Boot Shell Java application, called `movies-shell`, and a Frontend [ReactJS](https://reactjs.org/) application, called `movies-ui`, will be implemented to consume `movies-api`.

 ## Microservices

 ### movies-api

-Spring-Boot Java Web application that exposes a Rest API to manage movies.
+Spring Boot Java Web application that exposes a Rest API to manage movies.
 Its endpoints are ready to accept and server over `HTTPS`. `movies-api` stores its data in [`H2`](https://www.h2database.com/html/main.html) memory database.

 ### movies-shell

-Spring-boot Shell Java application that uses `movies-api` to get information about a movie or to even create/delete a movie.
+Spring Boot Shell Java application that uses `movies-api` to get information about a movie or to even create/delete a movie.
 All the communication with `movies-api` is over `HTTPS`.

 ### movies-ui